<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 As a mom of four young adults whose childhoods were spent as military kids, a friend once remarked that our family could be its own case study for experiencing multiple deployments of a parent… and it’s true.

-And while we developed coping skills according to how each child reacted to a particular deployment, depending on their age and other factors, I fully realize that each military family is different and will deal with the repeated separations, fears, anxieties, and homecomings in their own way.
+While we developed coping skills according to how each child reacted to a particular deployment, depending on their age and other factors, I fully realize that each military family is different and will deal with repeated separations, fears, anxieties, and homecomings in their own way.

 Studies show that over 2 million children have experienced the wartime deployment of a parent in the past decade, many of them going through repeated deployments of a parent (Source: Verywell Family).
 Add to that the repeated stress of having a primary caregiver absent—and not just away but often in a dangerous situation or in an area with little contact, the toll taken on the remaining parent and family, the impact of reintegration as the deployed parent returns, and it’s easy to see the strain placed on our military kids.